MillCloud/prettier-config/README.md

 }
 ```

-If you want overwrite, use `prettier.config.js`.
+Or, use `prettier.config.js` if you want to overwrite.

 ```js
 // prettier.config.js